mep-4d/dataModel/README.md

   <li><strong>SubItem:</strong> shall be a string descriptor that represents a component of the asset.
 The string shall use camel case and be made up of a maximum three words (a,b,c) where (a) is a context string i.e. differential, (b) is a variable descriptor i.e. Pressure, (c) is the component descriptor i.e. Switch</li>
 </ul>

-This example names a component of the main asset --> HTG_PMP_001A_diffPressSwitch
+This example names a component of the main asset --> htg_pmp_001a_diffPressSwitch

 To make the above asset names truly global <strong>BuildingRef_</strong> is prepended to the asset name where required.
-BuildingRef is a five character string that uniquely identifies the building i.e. 100LS, so the above asset would become globally identifiable as 100LS_HTG_PMP_001A
+BuildingRef is a five character string that uniquely identifies the building i.e. 100ls, so the above asset would become globally identifiable as 100ls_htg_pmp_001a

-<a href="https://mep-4d.github.io/naming.html">HERE IS A TOOL</a>
+<a href="https://mep-4d.github.io/naming.html">HERE IS A NAMING TOOL</a>

 <h2> Control Object Naming </h2>